As an Amazon Associate I earn from qualifying purchases.

 - Kayak Type: While there are at least 6 different types of kayaks, as a big guy, you really only want to deal with two: the sit-on-top recreation kayak, and the kayak/canoe hybrid.

 - Stability: Kayak stability typically comes from two things: the overall width, and the weight displacement.
 The lower you sit in the water, the more stable the kayak is.
 This makes sit-on-top kayaks less stable (and even less stable as you get taller), but, in my opinion, the trade-offs are worth it.
 All of the kayaks on our list have a reputation for being stable and easy to fish from, some even stable enough that you can stand to fish.

 - Accessories, Options, and Perks: If this is the first time you’ve looked at high capacity kayaks, it may shock you to hear this: we chose the most option packed choices for the money.
 Meaning we chose affordable versions.
-We took into account things like: tie downs, the options to add a fish finder, etc. However, there are kayaks which have pedal drives, trolling motors, build in fish-finder stands, etc. (check out Hobie’s Mirage Pro Angler for an example..)
+We took into account things like: tie-downs, the options to add a fish finder, etc. However, there are kayaks that have pedal drives, trolling motors, build in fish-finder stands, etc.

 - There are other options… While this article is obviously about plus size kayaks for large and heavy people, you should know that big guys have several other options to fish from. alternatives.
 Let’s check out the line-up!

 So there you have it!
 Our reasoning for how we chose the best kayak under 500, the best kayak 400 lb capacity, the best plus size kayak, and the best high weight capacity kayak, all in one place!
 Whichever one you choose, don’t forget to pic up the following accessories so you don’t have to wait even longer to get on the lake:

 The 3 Items Plus Size Kayaker Needs to Get Started: